 Anne Boleyn’s first public appearance as Queen of England

-On Easter Eve, Saturday the 12th of April 1533, Anne Boleyn made her first public appearance as Queen of England.
-She attended mass in the Queen’s Closet at Greenwich Palace.
-On the 11th of April 1533, Henry VIII informed the Council that Anne must have been recognized as queen and...
+On Easter Eve, on the 12th of April 1533, Anne Boleyn made her first public appearance as Queen of England.
+She attended Mass in the Queen’s Closet at Greenwich Palace.
+On the 11th of April 1533, King Henry VIII informed the Royal Council that Anne must be recognized as queen...

 Another Boleyn woman: Elizabeth Howard Boleyn

-Yesterday was an anniversary of Elizabeth Boleyn’s death.
-Elizabeth Boleyn (née Howard), Countess of Wiltshire and the wife of Thomas Boleyn, died on the 3rd of April 1538, somewhere near Baynard’s Castle, the home of the Abbot of Reading.
-Elizabeth was a member of one of the highest-ranking noble families in...
+Lady Elizabeth Boleyn née Howard, Countess of Wiltshire and of Ormond, and the wife of Thomas Boleyn, died on the 3rd of April 1538.
+It happened somewhere near Baynard’s Castle, the home of the Abbot of Reading.
+Elizabeth was a member of one of the highest-ranking noble families in England:...

 A fatal love triangle: King Henry VIII, Anne Boleyn, and Jane Seymour (part 1)